-In 1997, bureau CREM conducted a study using car product monitoring data for the years 1994 and 1996 (CREM, 1997).
+In 1997, bureau Consultancy and Research for Environmental Management (CREM) conducted a study using car product monitoring data for the years 1994 and 1996 (CREM, 1997).
 The monitoring data originated from questionnaires filled in producers and suppliers of car products.
 In 1998, a recall survey was conducted by telephone in which the data for 1997 was established.
 The recall contained information from 26 companies (18 companies in the 1997 survey and 8 new companies).
 It was estimated that these 26 companies cover 80% of the market.
 The companies provided sales data of car products and the average amount of NMVOC these products contained.
 This information was then used to determine the NMVOC emissions from car products.